-Business mapping software helps you communicate concepts and messages to your map audience.
+Business mapping software helps you communicate concepts and business plans to your map audience.
 A critical aspect of that communication is the Map Legend.
-I know I talked about the legend in the last post, but I guess I have a little more to say about it.
+I know I talked about the legend in the last post, but I guess I have more to say about it.

 Keep It Simple

-Over time, as you add more and more information to your map, your map legend can grow very large.
-You might think of this growing map legend as a warning.
-If your map legend is bigger than one-third of your map, you may be placing too many data layers into your map view or trying to syMap Business Onlinelize too many location points.
-Consider simplifying your map by deleting layers, simplifying your color coding scheme, or perhaps using two maps to make your point.
+Over time, as you add more and more information to your map, your map legend can grow large.
+Think of this growing map legend as a warning.
+If your map legend is bigger than one-third of your map, you are placing too many data layers into your map view or trying to symbolize too many location points.
+Consider simplifying your map by deleting layers, dumbing down your color-coding scheme, or perhaps using two maps to make your point(s).

-As you syMap Business Onlinelize your numeric data, data with values like dollars or quantities, you may create a map legend classification of your data based on value.
-This is achieved by choosing a set of ranges over which to display numeric values.
-Perhaps three ranges:
+In MapBusinessOnline, as you symbolize your numeric data based on dollar values or quantities, your map legend follows that classification scheme.
+This is achieved by choosing a set of ranges to display numeric values.
+For example, three ranges:

 • 0 to $1000 Yellow

 • $5001 to $10000 Red